PaulKinlan/paul.kinlan.me/content/2013-02-04-bootstraping-your-own-mobile-device-lab-part-1.markdown

 It's not a complete solution, but it is a nice way to start.
 My ultimate goal is to have a [Raspberry PI](http://www.xda-developers.com/android/adb-fully-working-on-raspberry-pi/) hosting adb and all the devices that I can attach to it with an attached proxy that will route all my devtools requests to the correct device.

-How do you test across mutliple devices?
+How do you test across multiple devices?